grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

   </figcaption>
 </figure>

-We reach the screen unscathed by gulls, and are treated to the first bit of sunshine of the day.
+We reach the screen unscathed by gulls and are treated to the first bit of sunshine of the day.
 The warmth is almost tangible.
 Almost.
 From the screen - more wildfowl; huge rafts of Teal and Wigeon whistling, peeping and squeaking.
 They might not be uncommon but the sound of a huge flock of them